-- Mineral Resources are reported exclusive of Mineral Reserves.
-No Mineral Reserves currently exist. - Mineral Resource is a summary of Resource estimations and studies made over time.
+- Boliden reports Mineral Resources exclusive of Mineral Reserves but there is no Mineral Reserves defined for Laver. - Mineral Resource is a summary of Resource estimations and studies made over time.
 No adjustment to mining was required.
-Historical underground mining is located outside the current Resource area. - Mineral Resource are reported without dilution. - General reasonable prospects for economic evaluation was defined using Whittle software. - Mineral Resources are reported at a 0.06% copper (Cu) cut-off. - The previous Mineral Resource was reported using an NSR of 33 SEK/ton, which was roughly equivalent to an in-situ grade of 0.07% Cu. - Currently, no mining permit exists.
+Historical underground mining is located outside the current Resource area. - Mineral Resource are reported without dilution. - General reasonable prospects for economic evaluation were defined using Whittle pit optimisation software. - Mineral Resources are reported at a 0.06% copper (Cu) cut-off. - The previous Mineral Resource was reported using an NSR of 33 SEK/ton, which was roughly equivalent to an in-situ grade of 0.07% Cu. - Currently, no mining permit exists.
 Studies on tailing storage are ongoing and consider the smallest environmental impact possible. - Tonnes and grades are rounded which may result in apparent summation differences between tonnes, grade and contained metal content.